roq-trading/roq-cpp-samples/README.md

 make -j4
 ```

+> It is quite important to include the additional cmake options.
+> Without, you could end up mixing the Conda compiler tools with
+> whatever tools already exist on your system.
+> Or cmake may not be able to find the tools at all.

 ### Run an in-process simulation

-> This script will write simulation results (csv files) to current directory.
+> This script will write simulation results (csv files) to current
+> directory.

 ```bash
 src/roq/samples/simple/simulate.sh
 ```

-You can also increate the logging verbosity if you want to see more details
+You can also increate the logging verbosity if you want to see more
+details

 ```bash
 ROQ_v=1 src/roq/samples/simple/simulate.sh